 Choose which weekend works best for you, or register for more than one.
 Attendance

 is required for the weekend you register for.

 Why attend Boot Camp?

 To help writing progress leading to completion of a major writing or research project,

 a thesis, a dissertation, or capstone project.

-The best way to know how to decide if boot camp is right for you is to hear from past
+The best way to know how to decide if boot camp is right for you is to ask your committee

-campers.
-Click here to find out what others are saying about boot camp.
+work done!
+Click here to find out what others have said about boot camp.

 When is the next Boot Camp?

 Weekend 2: Working Research Projects.
 September 23rd-24th, 2022